die4fin/mportfolio-finn/README.md

 ## 👨‍💻 Developed By

-**InFinnity Labs** *Architected and built from scratch by an independent software engineer and tech consultant.*
+**FINDIT** *Architected and built from scratch by an independent software engineer and tech consultant.*

 ---
 *If you find this project interesting, feel free to give it a ⭐️ on GitHub!*